 As we mourn the passing of Luis Alvarez, a former New York Police Department bomb squad detective who suffered from 9/11-related colon cancer, our team is reminded of all the first responders and victims who have battled courageously against their illnesses.
 Because of each of these individuals, our team of WTC lawsuit lawyers continues to advocate for the support of the 9/11 Victim Compensation Fund (VCF) and the representation of every individual whose life and health was affected by the terrorist attacks of September 11, 2001.

 Colon Cancer Diagnoses and Treatment

-Colorectal cancer is a cancer that starts in the colon or the rectum.
+Colorectal cancer starts in the colon or the rectum.
 Colon cancer and rectal cancer are often grouped together because they have many features in common.
-Most colorectal cancers begin as a growth on the inner lining of the colon or rectum called a polyp.
-Some types of polyps can change into cancer over the course of several years, but not all polyps become cancer.
+Most colorectal cancers begin as a polyp, which is a growth on the inner lining of the colon or rectum.
+Some types of polyps can change into cancer over the course of several years, but not all polyps become cancerous.
 The chance of changing into a cancer depends on the kind of polyp.
-This is why colonoscopies are so important.
-Early detection of colon cancer can be life saving.
+This is why colonoscopies are very important, as early detection of colon cancer can be lifesaving.

 - Radiation therapy